-Our global anticipated annual effective income tax rate before discrete events was 27% and 24% for the three months ended June 30, 2018 and June 30, 2017, respectively.
+Our global anticipated annual effective income tax rate before discrete events was 30.5% and 24.8% for the three months ended September 30, 2018 and September 30, 2017, respectively.
 This estimate is based on a forecast of earnings in all of our jurisdictions.
 The effective income tax rate represents the weighted average of the estimated tax expense over our global income before tax.
+The increase in effective income tax rate is due, in part, to the impact of the global intangible low taxed income ("GILTI") tax, which is a component of the Tax Act.
+The GILTI tax results in additional tax in the United States related to our foreign operations.